A Shift in American Family Values is Fueling Estrangement…

 McGoldrick acknowledges that parental estrangement can stem from various factors, including unresolved conflicts, unmet expectations, and diverging values between parents and adult children.
 She emphasizes the importance of exploring family dynamics and historical patterns to understand the root causes of estrangement.

 McGoldrick advocates for a systemic approach to addressing parental estrangement, which involves examining intergenerational communication patterns, attachment styles, and family roles.
-By understanding the broader family context, therapists can help individuals navigate complex family dynamics and work toward reconciliation.
+By understanding the broader family context, therapists can help folks navigate complex family dynamics and work toward reconciliation.

 Sibling Estrangement: